wkantaros/aggregated-liquidity-prediction-markets/README.md

 - all lines are -108 rather than -110, LPers still take massive profits bc 1600 BP spread, users get the best odds in town
 - could implement fairly basic tokenomics where users get better lines if betting w our token

+#### The "generalized protocol" + use additional cases

+We can abstract the three features above into a more generalized expression:
+Leveraging oracles and aggregated liquidity across markets to eliminate slippage for long-tail + exotic assets

+Examples:
+- GMX, uses chainlink oracles + pooled liquidity across markets for 0 slippage derivatives
+- Morpho, by building a p2p market on top of a liquidity pool, users get better rates while not guarunteeing counterparties